Today, I’m hitting you with a video.

-In an effort to bring you more side hustle and business inspiration, I sat down with freelance photographer Leslie Mairs of Make My Colors Melt.
+In an effort to bring you more inspiration, I sat down with freelance photographer Leslie Mairs of Make My Colors Melt.

-She’s a stay-at-home mom who launched a photography business from scratch, and her hustle has grown from small projects to full-on corporate accounts and festivals!
+She’s a stay-at-home mom who launched a photography business from scratch, and her business has grown from small projects to full-on corporate accounts and festivals!

 Leslie dishes on her first paying gig and how she made the leap to larger contracts right here with me on GoogleHangouts.